Primary Navigation Mobile

 How is the quality and layout?

-Ford seriously improved the quality of the Mk4 Focus’s interior – and this facelifted model has further narrowed the gap to more premium rivals such as the latest Volkswagen Golf and Peugeot 308.
+Ford seriously improved the quality of the Mk4 Focus’s interior – and the 2022 facelift model further narrowed the gap to more premium rivals such as the latest Volkswagen Golf and Peugeot 308.

-The new 13.2-inch infotainment system is worlds apart from the old eight-inch unit in terms of quality and performance, and the refreshed dashboard looks cleaner and feels sturdier.
+The 13.2-inch infotainment system – standard across the reduced range available in 2025 – is worlds apart from the old 8.0-inch unit in terms of quality and performance, and the refreshed dashboard looks cleaner and feels sturdier.

-We’re not all that fussed by Ford’s decision to move the climate controls onto the touchscreen, either.
+Ford’s decision to move the climate controls onto the touchscreen works better than in many alternatives, too.
 Unlike some rivals, they’re always accessible from a fixed narrow menu at the bottom of the screen, rather than being buried deep in a sub-menu.
 That makes them relatively easy to operate on the move.
+But still not as easy as a set of conventional buttons would be.

 Infotainment and tech

-The new, larger touchscreen is excellent.
+The larger 13.2-inch touchscreen infotainment system is excellent.
 It loads almost instantaneously and the graphics are crystal clear, even with the sun shining on the screen through the sunroof.
 As it’s now placed higher up on the dashboard, you barely need to divert your eyes from the road to read navigation instructions.

-The Focus’s new Vignale option pack also adds a head-up display.
-It displays items like speed, sat-nav instructions and information from the traffic sign recognition system onto a small screen right in the driver’s sightline, meaning you never really need to take your eyes off the road.
+There’s also an optional head-up display available on some models, including the latest X Editions.
+This displays items such as speed, sat-nav instructions and information from the traffic sign recognition system onto a small screen right in the driver’s sightline, meaning you never really need to take your eyes off the road.

 138